 Killing time in the British Airways lounge in London.
 Heathrow is a zoo, a throbbing mob in the air travel crossroads of the world.
 The shopping here is like Rodeo Drive.
-I don’t know who wants to go to an airport to buy expensive luxury goods but there must be a lot of them to justify the stores you see here.
+I don’t know who wants to go to an airport to buy expensive luxury goods but there must be a lot of them to justify the stores you see here, the only thing I bought that was actually useful was a packable backpack with a great size and you would believe the lots of space inside, with a lot of pockets of different sizes, and the type of quality material it was so worth it to buy something one time I one of this stores.

 Cultural differences abound.
 The signs in American airport listing the flights are sorted alphabetically by city.
 In Heathrow, they’re sorted chronologically by departure time, and they don’t tell you the gate until less than an hour before flight time.
 You have to go through security, and it is slower and sillier than ours.
 British efficiency does not extend to the airport.